 - hard laughing

-- relaxation, it is just as important to have pelvic floor muscles that can relax as it is for them to be strong.
+Relaxing your pelvic floor muscles is just as important as exercising them.
 Increased stress can cause changes to your posture and breathing and this can put more tension in all our muscles, our pelvic floor included.
-Practising some mindfulness techniques can help to improving our breathing techniques as well as relax our muscles
+Practising mindfulness techniques can help improve your breathing as well as relax your muscles

-- weight, if you are overweight, try to lose weight.
+If you are overweight, try to lose weight.
 Even quite small changes in weight can help with your symptoms.
-Seek help from your doctor if you have tried but not succeeded with weight loss
+Seek help from your doctor if you have tried but not succeeded with weight loss.

-- exercise, if you find that you have stress urinary incontinence with exercise, try a low impact activity such as pilates, walking and swimming.
+If you find that you have stress urinary incontinence during exercise, try a low impact activity such as pilates, walking and swimming.
 You might need to avoid very high impact exercises which involve jumping, heavy weights or prolonged increases in intra-abdominal pressure e.g. double leg lifts

-- smoking, try to give up if you can.
-Your doctor might be able to refer you to a smoking cessation group
+If you smoker, try to give up.
+Your doctor might be able to refer you to a smoking cessation group.